 My life purpose, for many years now, has been the call to peace both within myself and in the world.
 This has been my focus since I was very young, nurtured in Sunday School on the example of Jesus and his teachings.
 Then as a teenager watching the Viet Nam War play out, I became ever more fixed in my belief that war does not solve any problem long term; it only creates more problems and then we fight a war about the new problems.
-Far from my youthful enthusiasm now, I have wondered whether human beings are even capable of peace.
+Far from my youthful optimism now, I often wonder whether human beings are even capable of peace.
 Yet over the years I have met actual, real people who are peaceful, people who hold to their vision of good will, a world where the lion does indeed lie down with the lamb.
 It’s not an easy place to be, you’re certainly swimming against the stream.
 And I understand that there will be a lot of eye rolling out there.
 “It isn’t possible, she’s just a dreamer, stupid, harebrained.”
 I’ve heard all that and more.
 Yet, I still find myself on the peaceful path, even when it seems hopeless.
-I seek to understand how peace within ourselves (and therefore the world) can be encouraged, supported and manifested.
+I seek to understand how peace within ourselves (and therefore the world) can be encouraged, supported and achieved.
 When I look around me and see all the pain of war – the soldiers dead or brutally disabled in body and mind, the innocent, dead non-combatants, the land ripped apart, the cities in ruins – I have to ask myself why?
 Why do we do this to ourselves and each other?

-My experience is that medicine looks at disease this same way, as a fight against evil, a defeat of death.
+My experience is that medicine looks at disease this same way, as a fight against the enemy.
 I heard a doctor once say that cancer was evil.
 Well, to me evil is intentional – that is there must be an intent to do harm to another being.
 I put out ant poison when we get invaded.
 I’m sure if the ants had a point of view, they’d think I was evil and wouldn’t I be in their eyes?
 But cancer?
 I don’t think cancer has an intent except to live and grow and I really doubt it’s even that.
 It’s just doing what cancer does, like wolves hunting fawns, squirrels stealing the bird feeder, pigeons covering your car with bird poop, tornadoes blowing down the school – random, elemental and beyond our control.

 So here I was in 2008, trying to decide what I should do about my cancer.
 I was reading about visualizing their destruction (see Visualization in Techniques).
 But it ran headlong into the core of my being, my belief that all life is sacred, that all life deserves to live, to be honored, it’s God-given and not to be heedlessly taken away, that war isn’t the answer.
 I SO didn’t want to use the war metaphor, my T cells raining destruction, my NK cells bombing the cancer.